yprabhu23/HoST/README.md

 ```bash
 python legged_gym/scripts/train.py --task g1_ground_prone --run_name test_g1_ground_prone
 ```
 The learned policies can also handle side-lying postures.
-However, when training from posture postures, harder constraints on hip joints are necessary to prevent violent motions.
+However, when training from posture postures, harder constraints on hip joints and are necessary to prevent violent motions.
 This issue make the feasibility of joint training from prone and supine postures unclear currently.
 Address it would be valuable in the future.

 ## 🧭 Extend HoST to Other Humanoid Robots: Tips
 ### Lessons Learned from Unitree H1 and H1-2